Polymer/polymer-starter-kit/README.md

 You will also want to navigate to `chrome://serviceworker-internals` and unregister any Service Workers registered by Polymer Starter Kit for your app just in case there's a copy of it cached.

+## Contributing

+Polymer Starter Kit is a new project and is an ongoing effort by the Web Component community.
+We welcome your bug reports, PRs for improvements, docs and anything you think would improve the experience for other Polymer developers.